 Home health agency services and visiting nurse services qualify as IHS or tribal encounters when the services are:

 CW-TCM and RSC Services

 CW-TCM services and RSC services are not paid at the IHS encounter rate.
-CW-TCM services are paid at the established IHS/tribal CW-TCM rate.
+CW-TCM services are paid at the established IHS or tribal CW-TCM rate.
 RSC is covered at the DHS established RSC rate.

 Payments to IHS and tribal providers for ambulance and special transportation services are made independent of IHS and tribal inpatient or outpatient encounter claims.

 The IHS inpatient per diem rate is paid when all of the following apply:

 When a second transportation service is medically necessary on the same service date, payment for the second trip is made when the services are provided by a tribal provider, the destination is one the recipient is eligible to receive services from and the service is covered by MA.
 Whether the second transportation service payment is at the outpatient or inpatient rate depends upon whether the recipient was admitted within 24 hours of the ambulance trip.

 Payment limits for a given service date are based on the following criteria: